3 STEPS TO GETTING MARRIED IN AUSTRALIA

 The first step is to find a celebrant you and your partner click with, that is where I come in.
-So let’s do the face-to-face, get to know each other, and see how we click.
+Its free and a good way get to know each other a little better and see how we click.
 Apart from a bubbly personality, you’ll also want your celebrant to be organised, professional, and punctual.
 That’s me!

 It’s all been building up to this moment.
 I always arrive early to facilitate that it all goes smoothly for you.
 The ceremony can take between 20-30mins on average, and once the ceremony is complete, the signing of the marriage register will take place.

 Congratulations, you are now married!
 I’ll issue you with a certificate of marriage and take I’ll look after submitting all the legal documents to the Office of Births Deaths & Marriages.